 Effects of inhalants

 Young people are attracted to inhalants because most, except nitrites, produce a sense of pleasure by depressing the central nervous system (CNS).
+Inhalants are easy to find since most are common household items.
+This can be very dangerous since it’s easy to become dependent on inhalants.
+When the user attempts to discontinue using, they will likely experience inhalant withdrawal symptoms.
 Users report feelings similar to intoxication including:

 - Slurred or distorted speech

 - Light headedness

 Unlike most inhalants that depress the body’s CNS, nitrites are often abused in order to improve sexual function.
 Nitrites increase sexual pleasure by expanding and relaxing one’s blood vessels (National Institute on Drug Abuse, 2017).
 In addition to the risks posed to the body from inhaling these substances, users put themselves at greater risk of contracting sexually transmitted infections (STIs), since using inhalants lowers one’s inhibitions.
 People are more likely to engage in risky sexual activity that they wouldn’t if they were not under the influence.

 The “high” a user will experience from an inhalant is relatively short – only lasting a few minutes.
 As a result, many users seeking a prolonged “high” will resort to inhaling repeatedly.
 Successive inhalations are extremely dangerous, sometimes resulting in a person falling out of consciousness or even causing death.
 Users are also at risk for developing an addiction, resulting in inhalant withdrawal symptoms.
 Since inhalants contain a variety of chemicals, it’s difficult to predict how long it will take for the chemicals to leave the body.
 Some leave quickly while others take longer.
 When a chemical is inhaled, it gets absorbed by the fatty tissues in the brain and CNS.
 These chemicals can cause serious problems including: